pingcap/tidb/docs/design/2021-08-23-history-hot-regions.md

          | ------------------- | ------------------------------------ | ------------------------------------------ |
          | 10                  | 550                                  | 880                                        |

-         If the data survival time exceeds the preservation time,it will be delete from LevelDB,every month we will compact the data that store in LevelDB to reduce space usage.This work takes 1.7s to complete.
+         If the data survival time exceeds the preservation time,it will be delete from LevelDB,but really delete happend in every month data compaction.
+This work takes 1.7s to complete.

 6. PD-CTL
    Support history hot regions in pd-ctl.